 The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA18) became law on 25th May 2018.
 The GDPR is a single EU-wide regulation on the protection of confidential and sensitive information and the DPA18 implements the regulations into comprehensive UK legislation.
 Following the decision for the UK to leave the European Union and following the end of the transition period, since January 1st, 2021, the UK has been subject to an Adequacy Agreement which will allow data to continue to be shared with European Union Countries without further safeguarding being necessary.
 This has allowed the European Commission suitable time to grant the UK with adequacy status, meaning The UK has met the required standards in ensuring data transfers to and from the UK are safe.
 All references to GDPR are now referred to as UK GDPR.

-For the purpose of applicable Data Protection legislation, including UK GDPR and the Data Protection Act 2018, the organisation responsible for your personal data, and referred to as the Data Controller, is The HLP Group/Psychiatry-UK.
+For the purpose of applicable Data Protection legislation, including UK GDPR and the Data Protection Act 2018, the organisation responsible for your personal data, and referred to as the Data Controller, is Psychiatry UK, who are registered with the Information Commissioner’s Office with the registration number ZB515474.

 This Notice describes how we collect, use, and process your personal data, and how in doing so, we comply with our legal obligations to you.
 Your privacy is important to us, and we are committed to protecting and safeguarding your data privacy rights.